[[caption-width-right:350:Every time a bell rings, an angel gets his wings.]]

 * Mary, seeing her husband trying to keep a group of desperate customers from selling out to Potter (and only moments ago having begged him to let things be and continue to their honeymoon), is the one to first offer their honeymoon fund as loan capital to help the customers survive until the bank re-opens.

--->-- "Do you remember the night we threw rocks at this old house?
-This is what I wished for."
+-->'''Mary:''' Remember the night we broke the windows in this old house?
+This is what I wished for.

 ** What makes this even more touching is the setting.
-The happy couple are in a leaky old house with a record playing, when they had planned to take a deluxe honeymoon out of town.
+The happy couple are in a leaky old house with a phonograph record playing -- doing double duty as a turnspit for roasting chicken -- when they had planned to take a deluxe honeymoon out of town.
 But Mary is happy... because she's with the man she loves.

 * The denouement when George Bailey finally realizes that he has gained far more than he lost for staying in Bedford Falls, especially when seemingly the entire town comes to help him after Mr. Potter claimed that they would hate him for losing their money.

-* Last time I watched this, I noticed something I'd overlooked before.
-When George is on the bridge crying out, "I want to live again," pay attention to what happens.
+* When George is on the bridge crying out, "I want to live again," pay attention to what happens.
 He's calling out to Clarence, his guardian angel, and nothing happens.
-Then he breaks and mutters, "God...please," and it starts to snow again, showing that things have finally changed back to the way they're supposed to be.
+Then he breaks down and whimpers, "Please, God, let me live again"... and immediately the wind dies down and it starts to snow, showing that his prayers have indeed been answered and things have finally changed back to the way they're supposed to be.